Intel-Edge-AI-Scholars/SmartTrafficControl/README.md

 ![Image of Image-edgetotedge](https://github.com/Intel-Edge-AI-Scholars/SmartTrafficControl/blob/master/Flowimage.png)

+# **CORE CONCEPTS OF OUR DESIGN**
+   This project is built around edge A.I, background subtraction algorithm for vehicle detection along with object detection, object tracking, and event classification technique.
+This system is also augmented with machine learning algorithms for decision making.

 # **FUNCTION**
    This project is built around the concept of background subtraction algorithm for vehicle counting along with object detection, object tracking, and event classification technique.